(952) 715-6262

 For severe pain, we may prescribe pain medication that may make you groggy and slow down your reflexes.
 The prescribed medication should be taken as directed.
 Do not operate motor-vehicles or work around machinery while on this medication.
 Avoid alcoholic beverages.

-Do Not take any of the above medication if you are allergic, or have been instructed by your doctor not to take it.
+Do not take any of the above medication if you are allergic, or have been instructed by your doctor not to take it.

 Pain after tooth extraction typically lasts 4-5 days.
 If the pain does not show signs of resolution after day 5, it may require attention, and we recommend you call our office.